Breaking into Pre-War Collecting: Tobacco Cards

 Other premiums sometimes available were cabinet cards.
 These cabinet cards were larger pictures of baseball players, often using the same image as found on the cards.
 The N173 Old Judge Cabinets are one example of this.
 As cabinet cards were often obtained from mail-in offers, they are much rarer than the actual cards packaged directly with tobacco products.

 The 1888 N28 Allen & Ginter set is one of the most beautiful issues of all time.
 The set came after the earliest tobacco issues and features 50 cards and ten baseball players, including popular Hall of Famers, such as Cap Anson, Tim Keefe, John Ward, and others.
 Other athletes from a variety of sports are also known but the baseball cards were the key ones.
 Allen & Ginter followed that set up with the 1889 N29 set, another set of 50 sports cards with six baseball issues.

-Other great looking sets were created, too.
+Other similarly great looking color lithographic sets were created, too.
 The 1888 Goodwin Champions (N162) set is a favorite of a lot of early collectors.
 That set was important as it featured what is generally recognized as the first true football card, as it depicted Yale captain Harry Beecher.

 Not all sets used real players.
 Some, such as the 1887 N284 Buchner Gold Coin set were kind of halfway.
-That set used real names of players but the pictures were generic since they were used over and over for different players.
+That set used real names of players but the pictures are sometimes considered to be generic since some were used over and over for different players.
 However, the set has very real differences that make them lean towards being a non-generic set.

 Some sets were entirely generic using pictures of players that were not real major leaguers.
 Duke Cigarettes was a popular issuer of baseball cards that didn’t feature specific players, often using humor in its sets and they produced numerous series’ in 1888.
 The 1888 N88 Duke Terrors of America set, for example, featured boys participating in baseball and also a number of mischievous activities.
 The 1888 Talk of the Diamond set (N135) as well as their 1888 Duke Presidents (N154) series, which put oversized heads of presidential candidates onto the bodies of baseball players, were also comical sets.